Serious childhood illnesses: what to do

 Fever or high temperature above 38°C

 A fever is a temperature higher than 38°C. It’s the body’s normal way of fighting infections.
 Most children with a fever don’t have a serious illness.
 But in some cases, a fever can be a sign of a more serious infection.

-If your baby is under three months and develops a fever, a doctor needs to see her immediately.
+If your baby is under three months and develops a fever, a doctor needs to see them immediately.
 This is because it’s harder to tell whether children in this age group have serious underlying illnesses.

 But if your child is over three months and doesn’t show other signs of serious illness, you could also take your child to the GP if you can get an appointment on the same day.

-Feeling your child’s skin temperature by putting your hand to his forehead isn’t a reliable way of diagnosing a fever.
+Feeling your child’s skin temperature by putting your hand to their forehead isn’t a reliable way of diagnosing a fever.
 The best way to check your child’s temperature is by using a thermometer.

 An early sign of many serious illnesses is fewer wet nappies than usual – that is, fewer than half the number of wet nappies your child usually has each day.
 It could mean your child has dehydration.

 If your child isn’t feeding well or has no interest in feeding, this could be an early sign of childhood illness.